Steyr IWS 2000

 The Steyr IWS 2000 is an Austrian single-shot bolt-action anti-materiel rifle produced by Steyr Mannlicher.
 IWS stands for Infantry Weapon System.
-Like many anti-tank rifles, it is actually a smoothbore weapon and not a true rifle.
-This can help accelerate projectiles and increase ballistic effectiveness, but the lack of rifling imparting inertial stability requires the projectile to have stabilizing fins.
-It is chambered in a 15.2×169 mm armor-piercing fin-stabilized discarding-sabot cartridge, and is the first man-portable rifle to use this type of ammunition.
+Unlike other anti-tank rifle designs, it has a smoothbore barrel.
+This facilitates higher projectile velocities and allows a longer barrel service life, but the lack of gyroscopic spin-stabilization requires the projectile to have aerodynamic stabilizing fins instead.
+The IWS is chambered in a 15.2×169 mm armor-piercing fin-stabilized discarding-sabot cartridge, and is the first man-portable rifle to use this type of ammunition.

 The first variant of the weapon was the proposed AMR 5075 (AMR standing for anti-materiel rifle).
 It was to fire the same type of ammunition as the IWS 2000 and to use a 5-round detachable box magazine.
 However, that version did not pass the proposal stage.